darewreck54/redfin/readme.md

 - Use webpack to bundle up all the javascript modules.
 Can have different configuration for prod vs. dev
 - Add unit test to validate client logic
 - Use Typescript and Linting to make codebase more readable and manageable

+**Improvements to code base**
+- The API Client code could be cleaned up to be more flexible.
+Also the way the request url with the query parameter are constructed could be improved
+- Add more Error Handling.
+At this time, if there is a invalid response code, the application will just print out the error message which is not helpful to the user.
+This can be taylored to be more user friendly.
+All Errors can be filtered through the error stream as well vs. the stdout stream